 Hilda will help you with the mandatory signing of the indemnity form and payment of the fee which takes place at The Vanilla rose (same venue as The Olde Duck) – which is open during normal working hours and on Saturdays and Sundays.
 Hilda will issue you with a number board the needs to be attached to your bike/self.
 It has the necessary emergency numbers on it.

-Should you wish to ride when the Vanilla Rose is closed then it is up to you to sign the indemnity form and pay the requisite fee –dropping them into the honesty box available there.
+Should you wish to ride when the Vanilla Rose is closed then it is up to you to sign the indemnity form and pay the requisite fee – payment by Zapper is available.
 In this instance it is implied & understood by you that you are alone with no emergency services available.